Langhorne Creek, South Australia

 Langhorne Creek (formerly Langhorne's Creek) is a town in South Australia, located approximately 55 kilometres (35 miles) from the Adelaide city centre.
 At the 2021 census, Langhorne Creek had a population of 444 residents.

 Langhorne Creek gained its name from "Alfred Langhorne", a cattle drover, who brought cattle overland to his property during the 1840s.
 Alfred established a well known crossing across the nearby Bremer River that was aptly nicknamed Langhorne's Crossing, eventually becoming the location where the town was established.

-Being in close proximity to the Bremer River, Langhorne Creek regularly experiences flooding, with growers utilizing this water for irrigation or vineyards and pastures.
+Being near the Bremer River, Langhorne Creek regularly experiences flooding, with growers utilizing this water for irrigation or vineyards and pastures.
 This coexistence with flood waters is unique within Australia and one of the few places in the world where flood water is the main source of irrigation.

 Wine Industry

 Langhorne Creek has a wine history dating back to the 1850's.
 Langhorne Creek has grown to become the third highest grape producing region in South Australia, producing over 40,000 tonnes annually.
 Traditionally a red wine growing district well known for production of outstanding Cabernet Sauvignon and Shiraz, these two red wine grape varieties constitute approximately 70% of the total vineyard plantings in the region.
 Over recent years, considerable experimentation has occurred and a wide range of grape varieties are now grown.
 The vineyards harvest their fruit from late February to late April.